 Schneider Electric Uses Partnerships To Extend EcoStruxure Usage Scenarios

 Schneider Electric’s EcoStruxure Paves The Way To Improved Building Experiences

 EcoStruxure Should Be A Core Component Of A Smart Building Strategy

 Table of figuresFigure 1.
 Potential Impact Of Increased Connectivity Across Building Systems

 Figure 2.
 Transition From IoT Point Solutions To Integrated IoT Solutions

 Figure 3.
 Impact Of Rising Asset Performance Needs On Service Life

 Organisations mentionedBlack & Veatch, Capgemini, CBRE, Deloitte, Digital Realty, Duke Energy, Dyn, enel, Hilton Worldwide, Institute of Electrical and Electronics Engineers, Intel, Lawrence Berkeley National Laboratory, Microsoft, National Australian Built Environment Rating System, neoen, Nestle, OVG Real Estate, Panasonic, Pepsico, Philips, PTC, Sanofi, Servicemax, Sky, Sigfox, Xerox, Zigbee, Zuora

 About the author

-Derrek conducts Verdantix research on energy management and the optimization of building systems covering technologies, best practices and growth strategies.
+Derrek is a Senior Analyst in the Verdantix Smart Buildings Practice.
+He conducts Verdantix research on energy management and the optimization of building systems covering technologies, best practices and growth strategies.
 His current agenda is focused on establishing facility optimization software as a distinct category of technology investment.
-Derrek has 10 years of experience as a licensed architect.
+Derrek has ten years of experience as a licensed architect.
 He joined Verdantix in 2014 and previously worked at global architecture and engineering firm HOK.
 Derrek holds a Masters in Architecture from Parsons and a Masters in Sustainability Management from Columbia University.